econbs/econbs.github.io/_pages/cv.md

 ## Research Interests

-International Economics (economic growth takeoffs, trade margins, export structure) · Economics Education (active learning, social media, technology in the classroom)
+Economics Education (active learning, technology in the classroom) · International Trade (extensive and intensive margins) and Economic Growth (takeoffs and turning points)·

 ---